Pageboy/notes/docs/eBookProduction/Notes for the Fixed Layout eBook workshop.md

 To make sure the first page with image always opens first use: epub:type="bodymatter" on the wrapper div
 ## Resources
 - eCan crusher: http//:www/publisha.org/resources/eCanCrusherMac.1.2-2.1.zip
 - ePub Checker: https://www.pagina.gmbh/produkte/epub-checker/

+## Proofing in Apple Books
+Unpack the ePub with ecancrusher.
+Add the .epub extension to the folder.
+Add to Apple Books as a proof.

 ## Using InDesign
 Starting a new eBook in landscape - choose for web